Mitt hjärta blöder

-"Mitt hjärta blöder" is a single by Swedish singer Veronica Maggio, from her third studio album Satan i gatan.
+"Mitt hjärta blöder" (Swedish for "My heart bleeds") is a single by Swedish singer Veronica Maggio, from her third studio album Satan i gatan.
 It was released in Sweden as a digital download on 25 January 2012.
 The song peaked at number 5 on the Swedish Singles Chart.

+Music and lyrics

+Lyrically the song speaks of a lost relationship that causes a lot of heartbreak.
+The narrator wants to go back there.